bbolint/ceu_data_engineering_1/Term2/README.md

 </p>

 #### 2. An API call for quarterly C, I, G, X and M per country (as defined under "Description") to the Eurostat servers using their REST API (https://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request).
 The received JSON file was formatted according to the JSON-stat format used by many statistical organizations such as the statistical institutes of Sweden, the UK, Denmark, the World Bank, etc. (https://json-stat.org/format/).
 Labels of aggregation dimensions and numerical data were stored in separate parts of the received JSON file.
 We had to cross-join the labels of the aggregation dimensions to receive a full set of numerical data labels.
 We had to combine records from under the `value` and `status` keys to get the full set of numerical data.
 Then, we had to combine the full set of numerical data labels with the full set of numerical data.
-Since the JSON file did not contain any redundancy (i.e. did not story any aggregation dimension more than once), this part of the input table had to be created in a relatively complex manner with multiple steps.
+Since the JSON file did not contain any redundancy (i.e. did not story any aggregation dimension more than once), the API part of our dataset had to be processed in a relatively complex manner with multiple steps.
 A glimpse of the original (sub-)structure of the JSON file can be seen in Figure 3-7 below.

-In order to convert the data into usable format for modeling, first the aggregation dimensions (variable names, country names and time name) had to be cross-joined to have a full list of usable record labels (Figure 3-5):
+**Converting the JSON data to useful format for modeling, step 1:** In order to convert the data into usable format for modeling, first the aggregation dimensions (variable names, country names and time name) had to be cross-joined to have a full list of usable record labels (Figure 3-5):
 <p align="center">
 	<img src="png/api_na_item_structure.PNG" alt="Variable names" height="100"/>
 </p>